Bassam-Jawish/zaza-app/README.md

 # 🔥👏 Zaza App

-An e-commerce created with Flutter and Node Js 💻
+An e-commerce app created with Flutter and Node Js 💻

 ## Getting Started